-The Annapolis Symphony is committed to continuing the best traditions of life-long learning and community building through its adult education programs.
+The Annapolis Symphony is committed to continuing the best traditions of life-long learning and community building through its adult education programs including:

 Prior to each Masterworks concert, the ASO offers a FREE pre-concert conversation designed to enhance and enrich the experience of attending a symphonic performance.
 Led by Dr. Rachel Franklin, distinguished lecturer and pianist, the lectures provide musical and historical context and perspective to the evening's repertoire.
 Dr. Franklin’s sessions have been praised by Symphony patrons as both highly entertaining and enlightening.
 Pre-concert conversations begin at 6:45pm in the auditorium.

 For more information about Dr. Franklin, click here.